Aetiranos/easy-query/README.md

 **Method #1** is to simply copy the files you need directly into your project from the src folder.

-**Method #2** is to require it in your SCSS file, passing the desired framework as a parameter as depicted below.
+**Method #2** is to require it in your Gulp file, passing the desired framework as a parameter as depicted below and @import-ing the scss file in your CI process.

+For instructions on how to work with an automation pipeline, visit the [GulpJS Repo](https://github.com/gulpjs/gulp) or [GruntJS Repo](https://github.com/gruntjs/grunt).

-If you do not specify a framework or supply a custom array, it will default to Bootstrap 3
+If you do not specify a parameter when requiring the package, it will default to Bootstrap 3.

 **NOTE: The ability to simply copy/paste framework SCSS files from EasyQuery to your project will be deprecated in a future release.
 Method #2 above is the recommended way.**

 ```
 var gulp = require('gulp'),